urunrefined/hdifuse/README.md

 The binaries compiled by this project will allow you to mount and examine the first FAT12 Volume in a HDI file.
 HDI files are basically images, which most likely contain a FAT12 volume somewhere inside of them.
+This works with HDM files as well, if (and only if) the disk is formatted as a FAT12 Volume.

 Using these tools these volumes can be mounted, information about the HDI file printed, and files deleted, modified and added, the additions being written to the